HwWobbe/TW5.github.io/README.md

 * re-try working with Branches rather than just using the commitChanges control
 * extend the current NamesPolicy to clarify the use of two character symbolStrings to increase informationDensity
-* .. this raises Endianess issues
+* .. this raises Endianess issues (which I will likely resolve by ranking leftToRight, consistent with my minimalist upperLeftCorner concepts.
 * re-try local syncs
 <hr>